facelessuser/pyluxa4/README.md

 the server will connect to, but you can specify a specific device by either using `--device-path` or `--device-index`.
 `--device-path` take precedence over `--device-index`.

+If you wish to restrict those making requests via the API, you can assign an ID with the `--api-id` option, and only requests that provide the matching ID will be accepted.

 ```
 $ pyluxa4 serve --help
 usage: pyluxa4 serve [-h] [--device-path DEVICE_PATH]
                      [--device-index DEVICE_INDEX] [--host HOST] [--port PORT]
+                     [--api-id API_ID]

 Run server